 To get an insight into this phenomenon, we first consider the space-time picture of the undetected probability density (i.e., the position distribution at time $n\tau$, normalized to $S_n$).
 We start with the particle at $x=L/2$ on a ring of large length $L$, measuring at the same point.
 As time progresses, the density spreads out ballistically from the initial location in both directions.
-All long as not enough time has passed to allow the two ``wings" of the distribution to meet at the opposite end of the ring ($x=0=L$), a time of order $L$, the density has a overall amplitude proportional to $1/t$, so that, given the extension over a distance proportional to $t$, the total undetected density is of order unity.
+As long as not enough time has passed to allow the two ``wings" of the distribution to meet at the opposite end of the ring ($x=0=L$), a time of order $L$, the density has a overall amplitude proportional to $1/t$, so that, given the extension over a distance proportional to $t$, the total undetected density is of order unity.
 It should be noted that this is the same exact scaling behavior of the measurement-free density.
 This situation is presented in Fig. \ref{fig:spread}, where the scaled density is presented after $238$ and $476$ steps.
 The total undetected probability, $S_n$, is $0.6006$ at both times, the difference being only of order $4\cdot 10^{-6}$, while the average distance to the origin of the surviving particle has doubled from $386$ to $770$.
 Thus, in the limit of large $L$, the total undetected probability remains of order unity, spreading out to infinity, for all times less than the huge system traversal time of order $L$.